tink-code/Blog/Cryptography and Network Security/Readme.md

 ### Program 10

-> Calculate the message digest of atext using the SHA-1 algorithm in JAVA.
+> Calculate the message digest of a text using the SHA-1 algorithm in JAVA.

 **Solution :** <br>
 [SHA1.java](Programs/SHA1.java)